Montana Learning Solutions

 Sold a Story Podcast

-Reports like these are key to learning about the struggle that has been going on for decades between parents of dyslexic children and public schools across the nation.
-If you know or suspect your child has dyslexia, you would be remiss to not spend the time listening to this report.
-It is something all parents of children with dyslexia need to hear now.
+Another report that I highly recommend listening to is Hard to Read: How American Schools Fail Kids with Dyslexia.
+(Linked Below) Reports like these are essential for understanding the ongoing struggle that dyslexia advocacy groups highlight between parents of dyslexic children and public schools across the nation.
+If you know or suspect your child has dyslexia, it is crucial to invest time in listening to this report, especially in light of the importance of dyslexia screening.
+This information is something all parents of children with dyslexia need to hear now, particularly as they seek effective reading support.

 Listen Here